-- Lead-Based Paint – Federal law requiring the landlord to provide this disclosure if the structure was built prior to January 1, 1978.
+- Lead-Based Paint – Federal law mandates that landlords must provide this disclosure if the structure was built prior to January 1, 1978.

-Co-ops (“housing cooperatives) and condos (“condominiums”) are two types of property that are often confused with one another.
+Co-ops (“housing cooperatives”) and condos are two types of property that are often confused with one another.
 While both types of property exist within a larger building, they contain many notable differences.

-Where the two differ the most lies in how they are owned.
+The major difference between these two types of dwellings lies in the structure of ownership.
 When a person wants to live in a co-op, they have to purchase shares of the corporation that owns the building.
-The co-op will often dictate the minimum number of shares that must be purchased in order to be allowed to live in a unit.
-The more shares that are purchased, the larger the unit that can be lived in.
-All shareholders split the cost of upkeep, repairs, taxes, and more.
+The co-op will often dictate the minimum number of shares that must be purchased in order to live in a unit.
+The more shares that are purchased, the larger the unit that can be purchased.
+All shareholders split the cost of upkeep, repairs, taxes, and other expenses.

 When a person purchases a condo, they physically own the interior of a certain unit within the entire building.
 The process is more comparable to purchasing a home (without worrying about the exterior of the property).
 When the purchase is finalized, the new owner will receive a deed to the unit.

 Unlike condominiums, co-ops don’t let anyone purchase a unit.
-If a person wishes to buy shares in a co-op they have to go before board members, who will conduct interviews on the potential buyer.
-The interviews are used to identify if the buyer would be a good fit for the community and if they would be able to afford their portion of the taxes, repairs, and maintenance on the building.
-Co-ops are very focused on building a community, meaning they want to ensure the buyer will follow all rules and “get along” with other shareholders.
+If a person wishes to buy shares in a co-op, they have to present themselves before the board members to complete a series of interviews.
+The interviews are used to determine whether or not the buyer would be a good fit for the community and if they would be able to afford their portion of the taxes, repairs, and maintenance on the building.
+Co-ops are very focused on building a community, meaning they want to ensure each buyer will follow the rules and be compatible with other shareholders.

 Ease of renting

 Because co-ops are so focused on the community, they often restrict residents from being able to rent out their units.
 In order to rent out a resident’s space, they’d need to gain approval from the board.
 Even if permitted, they’d most likely have to conform to stringent requirements.
-Although the condominium association can enforce rules regarding renting, it’s rarely as involved as co-ops, in part due to their being no board overseeing residents.
+Although the condominium association can enforce rules regarding renting, it’s rarely as involved as co-ops, mainly because there is no board overseeing residents.

 This is a six (6) step guide on how to properly rent a condominium.

-The landlord should prepare the property for lease by making sure it’s in its best condition.
+The landlord should prepare the property for lease by making sure it’s in excellent condition.
 This may require calling professionals and hiring a cleaning company to conduct a “deep-clean” of the premises.
-This involves moving the furniture and scrubbing each nook and cranny of the space (Use Thumbtack to find local cleaners).
+This involves moving the furniture and scrubbing each nook and cranny of the space (use Thumbtack to find local cleaners).

 In addition, the following should be cleaned or checked:

-- Any air vents, heaters, or air conditioner filters;
+- Air vents, heaters, or air conditioner filters

 The landlord should gather all property information to provide as many details to the tenant as possible.
-At a minimum, this should include:
+At a minimum, this should include the following information:

-In addition to gathering the property information, the landlord should obtain a copy of the association’s bylaws for any prospective tenant to read prior to move-in.
+In addition to gathering the property information, the landlord should obtain a copy of the association’s bylaws for prospective tenants to read prior to moving in.
 For example, there could be association rules about pets being a certain weight limit that the tenant should be made aware of.